 The case $\theta=0$ of part (1) easily generalizes to the more general estimate

 for any $\delta>0$.
 A similar estimate for $\delta<0$ can be derived by using extrapolation spaces, which is useful when dealing with space--time white noise.

-A further advantage of our methods is that with some additional tools from functional analysis Theorems \ref{thm:main} and \ref{thm:maxregintro} and their proofs can be recasted in more general function spaces such as spaces which are closed subspaces of $L^q(\mathcal{O})$ (e.g. a Sobolev or Besov space).
+A further advantage of our methods is that, with the aid of some additional tools from functional analysis, Theorems \ref{thm:main} and \ref{thm:maxregintro} and their proofs extend to more general function spaces, such as spaces which are isomorphic to closed subspaces of $L^q(\mathcal{O})$ (e.g., Sobolev and Besov spaces).